RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_file_parser.md

 Note that the inline formatting tags are still exposed as normal, translatable text, which should, of course, not be the case.
 The next chapter (see [Processing Inline Formatting](processing_inline_formatting.md)) covers the topic of how to enhance the file type plug-in to properly mark up these elements as inline tags and apply the correct formatting to the strings that they enclose.

-Also note that the SDL File Type Support Framework has automatically taken care of the segmentation, i.e. the individual sentences appear in separate cells within the editor.
+Also note that the File Type Support Framework has automatically taken care of the segmentation, i.e. the individual sentences appear in separate cells within the editor.
 This relieves you of implementing a segmentation logic yourself.

 Below is an example of what the user sees after double-clicking the context display codes.